LynneMcGrail/take-a-hike/README.md

 # Take a Hike #

-## Goals for this project ##
+## Goals for this project
-#
-Take a Hike is a website designed to introduce local people to the hiking club which provides an outlet for a range of age groups, from young adults (16+) up.
-It was set up during the pandemic to encourage people to move more, meet new people, explore more, and maybe for some, to take up a new activity.
-The website provides information about the club, information about the benefits of hiking, the upcoming hiking events to show a potential member the benefits of joining the group.
-It also allows the person to make contact with the club easily through social media links or directly via the contact form on the site.
+Take a Hike is a website designed to introduce local people to the hiking club which provides an outlet for any age groups, any gender and caters for all levels of experience.
+The hiking group was set up during the pandemic to encourage people to move more, meet new people, explore more, and maybe for some, to take up a new activity.
+The website provides information about the club, information about the benefits of hiking, the club's upcoming events, they are organised by difficulty level to show a potential member the options available when joining the group.
+The site also allows the person to make contact with the club easily through social media links or directly via the contact form on the site.

 * [Here is a link to the final project](https://lynnemcgrail.github.io/take-a-hike/)